-Ex-House aide: Fear of suicide led to secret recording of Rep. Todd Courser
+Ex-aide: Fear of suicide led to recording of Courser

 Lansing — A former Michigan House aide said Wednesday he secretly recorded a meeting with state Rep. Todd Courser last May because he feared his boss was suicidal and he wanted to document the encounter in case it got bloody.

 Ex-House aide Ben Graham testified against his former boss in the first day of a hearing to determine whether Courser’s elaborate efforts to cover up an extramarital affair with former state Rep. Cindy Gamrat rise to the level of criminal misconduct in office.

 Knowing Courser keeps a loaded gun in his desk, Graham said he recorded the late-night May 19, 2015, meeting on his phone at Courser’s Lapeer law office to create evidence after the Republican lawmaker called him urgently that night with vague instructions to “destroy me.”